 - You don’t need an account to watch videos unrestricted

 To keep your kids safe from the dangers of Likee, you either have to delete the app altogether or you have to use parental controls.
-Parental controls can allow you to block strangers from messaging your child, or for them to see your child’s videos.
-You can also use parental controls to set a schedule for using Likee.
-You can gain access to parental controls both on Likee itself and through third-party apps like Safes.
-Safes can limit apps and games on your child’s phone.
+Parental controls can allow you to block strangers from messaging your child or seeing your child’s videos.

 How Does Likee Work?

 The easiest way to describe Likee is to compare it to its main competitor, TikTok.
 TikTok is more famous than Likee but the two apps share tons of features.
-Just like TikTok, Likee is a short-form video hosting platform that allows its users to share their edited videos with the world.
+Just like TikTok, Likee is a short video creation and sharing platform that allows its users to go live stream and share their edited videos with the world.

 The app shows your child videos that it thinks they will like.
 The app’s suggestions are based on factors such as the type of content your child has previously interacted with and whether they liked or commented on it.